Oblivionburn/OP_Engine/README.md

       - There's no loop option for sounds
     - "Textures" folder
       - Textures organized in sub-folders

-## ModManager
-- For handling moddable games

 ## Logger
 - For logging stuff like game crashes

 # Utilities:
-- Something class which includes many basic variables
 - Region class that renderable objects use instead of Monogame's Rectangle struct
   - Makes it possible to do stuff like making a higher layer of tiles reference the regions in a lower layer of tiles, so you only have to iterate through a single layer to move multiple layers across the screen (far more efficient than iterating through every Tile in every Layer when you have thousands of tiles in many layers)
 - Cryptography-grade random number generator for extreme randomness (named CryptoRandom in library)
 - GetLine method for fast ray-tracing between two coordinates (returns list of coordinates between the two points)
-- Example code for A* pathing
-- Various enums, structs, and other classes
+- Some other misc support classes